cosinekitty/astronomy/demo/nodejs/README.md

 # JavaScript examples for the browser
-You can use the JavaScript version of the
+You can use the JavaScript version of
 [Astronomy Engine](https://cosinekitty.github.io/astronomy)
 to perform client-side astronomy calculations in a web browser.
 Calculations are offloaded to the visitor's computer.

 Just grab a copy of [astronomy.js](https://github.com/cosinekitty/astronomy/blob/master/source/js/astronomy.js) and save it on your server.
 Inside your HTML code, pull in the script as usual: